Zesty and Pink: The Best Paloma Cocktail for Summer

 While the Paloma cocktail is one of the best tequila cocktails for beginners, you can take it to the next level with some handy tips and tricks.

-• If it’s too strong: Add more soda, or wait for the ice to dilute into the drink.
+• If it’s too strong: Add more grapefruit soda, or wait for the ice to dilute into the drink.

 • If you want some spice: Add a pinch of chilli powder to your salt mix.